asnelt/mcmaxenttest/README.md

 README.md    - This file
-LICENSE      - Software license demo.m       - Demonstration of how to apply the test to spike count data mcmaxenttest - Monte Carlo maximum entropy test
+LICENSE      - Software license demo.m       - Demonstration of how to apply the test to count data mcmaxenttest - Monte Carlo maximum entropy test